Race in America

 For more complete information regarding program costs and fee breakdowns, click here.

-HECUA distributes three scholarships to students from consortium member <link to consortium member list> schools: Scholarship for Racial Justice (up to $4,000); the Scholarship for Social Justice (up to $1,500); and the Scholarship for Community Engagement (up to $750 for semester-long programs, and $350 for short-term programs).
+HECUA distributes one scholarships for the Race in America program, to students from consortium member schools: the Scholarship for Community Engagement (up to $750 for semester-long programs, and $350 for short-term programs).

 Good to know